D-malate dehydrogenase (decarboxylating)

-Thus, the two substrates of this enzyme are (R)-malate and NAD^{+}, whereas its 3 products are pyruvate, CO_{2}, and NADH.
+The two substrates of this enzyme are D-malic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are pyruvic acid, carbon dioxide, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of a donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (R)-malate:NAD^{+} oxidoreductase (decarboxylating).
 Other names in common use include D-malate dehydrogenase, D-malic enzyme, bifunctional L(+)-tartrate dehydrogenase-D(+)-malate (decarboxylating).
 This enzyme participates in butanoate metabolism.